Challenging All Campers

 We design the academic program for ages 7–8 to introduce campers to a wide variety of deep ideas that they will continue to see throughout their mathematical careers.
 Topics include:

-Computational mathematics: recurrences for figurate numbers, Fibonacci numbers, generalizations, and binary information encoding.
+• Computational mathematics: recurrences for figurate numbers, generalizations, and binary information encoding.

-Geometry: polygon angles, plane tilings, polyhedra, and fractals.
+• Geometry: polygon angles, plane tilings, polyhedra, and more.

-The material is chosen so that the various themes of the camp weave together and expose campers to the history of our subject.
-The Pythagoras Level curriculum alternates yearly, so returning campers will enjoy seeing both familiar faces and new material.
+The material is chosen so that various themes of the camp weave together, and expose campers to both what’s to come in the later years’ curricula, and the history of our subject.
+The Pythagoras Level curriculum incorporates hands-on learning, play-based activities, structured lessons, and more, for a well-rounded, yet age appropriate, introduction to what deeper mathematics has to offer.

 Euclid Level, Ages 9-10

-We introduce the division algorithm in order to study a variety of applications including different positional number systems, the divides relation, greatest common divisors, and solutions to linear Diophatine equations using the extended Euclidean algorithm, modular arithmetic, and divisibility rules.
-We will then delve deeper into modular arithmetic by investigating Fermat's little theorem, Wilson's theorem, and Euler's theorem as well as finding roots modulo n.
-We finish by discussing the Chinese remainder theorem.
+In this course, we use the division algorithm in order to introduce many of the basic ideas in number theory.
+The emphasis is on using exploration to rediscover and provide context for important concepts through one central story.
+Therefore, this course is suitable for those who are new to number theory as well as those who have had some coursework before.
+Along the way, campers investigate different positional number systems, the divides relation, greatest common divisors, solutions to linear Diophantine equations using the extended Euclidean algorithm, modular arithmetic, and divisibility rules.
+Afterwards, campers investigate several concepts in modular arithmetic such as Fermat's little theorem, Wilson's theorem, and Euler's theorem as well as finding roots modulo n.
+These concepts lay the groundwork to investigate the RSA public-key cryptosystem, and we finish by discussing the Chinese remainder theorem.
 Along the way we will introduce various related puzzles and tricks.

 Gauss Level, Ages 10-11